-On January 29, 2015, we completed the acquisition of Aquarius Biotechnologies, Inc., (referred to as the "Aquarius Merger" throughout this document and which is discussed in more detail under Footnote D of the Financial Statements), a privately held, New Jersey-based, early-stage pharmaceutical company focused on the development of differentiated and orally delivered therapeutics based on a proprietary, lipid-based, drug delivery platform called "cochleate delivery technology."
+On January 29, 2015, we completed the acquisition of Aquarius Biotechnologies, Inc., "Aquarius Merger", a privately held, New Jersey-based, early-stage pharmaceutical company focused on the development of differentiated and orally delivered therapeutics based on a proprietary, lipid-based, drug delivery platform called "cochleate delivery technology."
 Following the Aquarius Merger, we are a clinical-stage biopharmaceutical company focused on identifying and developing safe and effective broad spectrum antifungal and anti-bacterial therapeutics for the treatment of serious and life-threatening infections, using our innovative lipid-crystal nano-encapsulation drug delivery cochleate platform.